[Two Videos Below]

 The Valley of Christian Growth

-No one can answer that question.
-But we do know that even before Saint Patrick’s freedom from slavery, he was freed from the bondage of sin and saved by Jesus.
-He experienced a rebirth that made him a new man and compelled him to serve the Lord and one day evangelize the country in which he had been enslaved.
+Had Saint Patrick not spent those six years in a valley of suffering, would his testimony have been as powerful and fruitful?
+We don’t know.
+But we do know that even before he was freed from slavery, Jesus Christ freed him from the bondage of sin.
+He experienced a rebirth that made him a new man and compelled him to serve the Lord and one day evangelize the country where he had been enslaved.

 Celebrate & Consume OR Commemorate & Commune?

-Saint Patrick would not want his legacy to simply be a celebration of Irish heritage and culture.
+Saint Patrick would not want his legacy to be a celebration of Irish heritage and culture.
 Nor would he want it to be a riotous party of consumption of food and alcohol.

 Saint Patrick would want his day to be a time of commemoration — a time of quiet repose to reflect upon the great mercy and grace of God.
 A time to remember God’s goodness, His kindness, and His faithfulness, not only in saving us but also in comforting us in any valley of suffering and strengthing us in any trial or tribulation.